rezyandrean-plb/kw-chief-media/ENQUIRY_SYSTEM.md

 # Enquiry System Documentation

 ## Overview
-The enquiry system allows KW Singapore realtors to connect with vendors through a structured process.
-Only users with @kwsingapore.com email addresses can submit enquiries.
+The enquiry system allows KW Singapore realtors and Property Lim Brothers users to connect with vendors through a structured process.
+Only users with @kwsingapore.com or @propertylimbrothers.com email addresses can submit enquiries.

 ## How It Works

 ### 1. User Authentication
 - Users must be logged in to submit enquiries
-- Only users with @kwsingapore.com email addresses are allowed to connect with vendors
+- Only users with @kwsingapore.com or @propertylimbrothers.com email addresses are allowed to connect with vendors
 - Users without the correct email domain will see an error notification
 - **Smart Redirects**: After login, users are automatically redirected based on their role:
   - KW Singapore realtors → `/vendors`
+  - Property Lim Brothers users → `/vendors`
   - Admins → `/admin/enquiries`
   - Vendors → `/admin`
 - Clients → `/admin`